 After defying the odds and surviving the explosion (at one point medics gave up working on him and moved to another soldier), Mark went on to continue to defy expectations at every turn of his rehabilitation.
 After initially being told he’d never walk again, he first set his sights on standing to receive his campaign medal.
 The next goal was to walk down the aisle with his fiancée (to whom he had proposed in a moment of consciousness whilst in intensive care).

 Having achieved those dreams Mark found new challenges, from the mundane, like driving a non-adapted car, to the extraordinary, like taking on a four-man run across America and hand-cycling 3,000 miles around the UK in a single month.
 He then competed in the Invictus Games, in cycling, rowing, swimming and athletics, where he won four medals (and the Exceptional Performance Award) and was singled out for praise by the Games’ founder, Prince Harry.

-Mark has written an account of his experiences in his book Man Down, carried the Olympic torch in 2012, and works for a number of charities, including the Royal Marines Association, raising money for veterans, the injured and bereaved families.
+Mark has written an account of his experiences in his book Man Down, and been interviewed on the BBC, ITV, and CNN.
+He carried the Olympic torch in 2012, and continues to works for a number of charities, including the Royal Marines Association, raising money for veterans, the injured and bereaved families.

 The first thing to strike you about Mark is his resilience and humour.
 You’ll catch yourself laughing even as he describes retreating from the scene of the bomb blast, and wincing when he recalls standing on his prosthetic limbs forthe first time.
 The message is clear: measurable goals are the only way to overcome obstacles – whether in business or running across America.
 JLA Agent Paul Warran